buttonsrtoys/mvvm_plus/README.md

       }
     }

-Your custom `ViewModel` is a Dart class that inherits from `ViewModel`:
+Your `ViewModel` subclass is a Dart class that inherits from `ViewModel`:

     class MyWidgetViewModel extends ViewModel {
       String someText;